How to Renew Your Lease in 7 Simple Steps [2025]

 3. Know Your Options: Beyond a simple yes or no, your lease renewal might offer additional options.
 Explore possibilities like requesting shorter lease terms, negotiating rent adjustments, or discussing minor repairs before signing on the dotted line.

-3. Optional: Negotiate with your landlord.
+3. Optional: Negotiate With Your Landlord

 Your landlord or property manager might not want to disclose it, but they are normally interested in you renewing the lease.
-It helps them avoid costs associated with cleaning and repairs, finding a new tenant, background checks and possible loss of rental income in between tenants.
-Apart from that, finding good tenants requires significant time investment and commitment.
+It helps them avoid costs associated with cleaning and repairs, finding a new tenant, background checks, and possible loss of rental income in between tenants.

 • Know your market: Research average rental rates for similar units in your area.
 Use trusted websites like Zumper, Apartment List, or Trulia.